 Kirkby is well remembered in Malaysia.
 Over the years, alumni from the college have been to Kirkby to see the ARK’s collection and have contributed new and exciting items.
 The ARK researchers will capture their stories and reflections as part of the project.

 Cllr Shelley Powell, Cabinet Member for Public Health, Wellbeing and Customer Services, said: “This promises to be another fascinating Heritage Lottery Funded ARK project, uncovering more of the borough’s rich heritage and how events which have taken place here have shaped the world.

 “It will be really interesting to hear people’s recollections of the college and its Malayan students, and of course fascinating to hear from the graduates themselves who now live all over the world.”

 Teacher training in Kirkby Fields

 Due to a shortage of teachers in Britain at the end of World War II the Government established temporary colleges in different parts of the country.
 Kirkby Fields’ former World War II munition workers’ barracks were used by the Liverpool Corporation as a teacher training college until 1951.

 There was also an urgent need for English teachers in Malaya after the Second World War.
 Offers were sent to all British colonies and the Government of the Federation of Malaya decided to use the facilities in Kirkby Fields as a teachers’ training college.

 The site was handed over to the Malaya Teachers’ Training College in 1952, which was based there until its closure in 1962.

-The area is now Granbourne Chase and there are plans for a plaque to commemorate the college on the green, which marks the centre of the original college site.
-An event will take place at the end of August to celebrate the Heritage Lottery funded project.
+The area is now Granbourne Chase, where a plaque has now been unveiled to commemorate the college on the green, which marks the centre of the original college site.